abhivermanit/abhimech08/README.md

 # Hi there, I'm Abhishek👋

-## I'm a Budding Data Engineer, IT professional, and Student!!
+## I'm a Budding Data Engineer, IT professional, and a Student!!

 ![](https://www.lynchburg.edu/wp-content/uploads/statistics-and-data-science/banner-statistics-and-data-science-1.jpg)